|Prince Fielder, the newest Detroit Tiger, went .299/.415/.566 in 2011|

 But with the Tigers paying huge money to Prince Fielder, will they have room in the payroll for both?

 |The Fielder signing likely means Cabrera will leave via free agency after 2015.|

 I don't think the Tigers are going to be able to make that one work.

 |Can the Tigers extend Verlander in lieu of the Fielder signing?|

 ...but are the Tigers going to be able to make that kind of commitment?

 I credit Mike Illitch for going out and getting what he needed to replace Victor Martinez and arguably put themselves in World Series contention.
 However, it may send a negative message to Justin Verlander and Miguel Cabrera, a couple of franchise players, when their contracts expire and they try to negotiate with Detroit, because Detroit's response will be "we don't have a whole lot of money for you, because we shelled out a whole lot for Prince Fielder."

-And as a devout fan who absolutely appreciates and loves everything Cabrera and Justin have brought to the Tigers throughout their time here, it really irks and scares me to think that we, as fans, may have just lost our franchise players, our favorite players, our sensational players, to free agency because we won't be able to afford them.
+And as a someone who absolutely appreciates everything Cabrera and Justin have brought to the Tigers throughout their time here, it really irks and scares me to think that the fan base may have just lost their franchise players, their favorite players, their sensational players, to free agency because they won't be able to afford them.
 Instead, Illitch just committed to a player that, yes, makes the Tigers better in the short term, but financially binds them for the long term to the point where Mr. I may not be able to keep Detroit's beloved where they belong, wearing the Olde English "D".